 18. Computer Systems and Information Manager

-As more and more organizations require professionals to coordinate computer activities, demand for computer systems and information managers is expected to grow 12 percent through 2026.
+As more and more organizations require professionals to coordinate computer activities, demand for computer systems and information managers is expected to grow 11% through 2028.

 19. Financial Manager

 Financial managers are responsible for the planning and directing of accounting, investing and other financial activities for companies.
-The average pay might be lower than other hot jobs on the list, but the top 10 percent of financial managers earn more than $208,000.
-Jobs in this occupation are also growing much faster than average — 19 percent, in fact.
+The average pay might be lower than other hot jobs on the list, but the top 10% of financial managers earn more than $208,000.
+Jobs in this occupation are also growing much faster than average — 16%, in fact.

 These professionals generally hold a bachelor’s degree in finance, accounting, business administration or economics, as well as five or more years of related experience.
 Today, employers prefer those with a master’s degree in a related subject, according to the BLS.